preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 Inactive
 ***********
-A teamwork is considered inactive if Last Activity, as registered in the Sharepoint site, is more than three months old.
+A teamwork is considered inactive if Last Activity, as registered in the SharePoint site, is more than three months old.

 Here's an example from a test environment: